Firstapostolicchurch/documentation/content/applications/hr/payroll/contracts.rst

    :align: center
    :alt: Edit the details for the contract.

-- :guilabel:`Tags`: Select any tags associated with the contract.
+- :guilabel:`Tags`: select any tags associated with the contract.
-- :guilabel:`Signed Document Workspace`: This is where the signatures are stored.
+- :guilabel:`Signed Document Workspace`: this is where the signatures are stored.
 Choose a pre-configured workspace or create a new one.
-- :guilabel:`Signed Document Tags`: Select or create any tags associated only with the signed contract as opposed to the original unsigned contract.
+- :guilabel:`Signed Document Tags`: select or create any tags associated only with the signed contract as opposed to the original unsigned contract.
-- :guilabel:`Redirect Link`: Enter a redirect link for the employee to access the contract.
+- :guilabel:`Redirect Link`: enter a redirect link for the employee to access the contract.
 A redirect link takes the user from one URL to another, in this case, to the newly updated contract specifically written for them.
-- :guilabel:`Who can Sign`: Select either :guilabel:`All Users` or :guilabel:`On Invitation`.
+- :guilabel:`Who can Sign`: select either :guilabel:`All Users` or :guilabel:`On Invitation`.

-  - :guilabel:`All Users`: Any user in the organization can sign the contract.
+  - :guilabel:`All Users`: any user in the organization can sign the contract.
-  - :guilabel:`On Invitation`: Only users selected in this field can sign the contract.
+  - :guilabel:`On Invitation`: only users selected in this field can sign the contract.

-- :guilabel:`Invited Users`: Select the person(s) that can sign the document.
+- :guilabel:`Invited Users`: select the person (or people) that can sign the document.
-- :guilabel:`Document`: The attached document can be replaced by clicking the :guilabel:`✏️ (pencil)` icon.
+- :guilabel:`Document`: the attached document can be replaced by clicking the :icon:`fa-pencil` :guilabel:`(pencil)` icon.
 A pop-up window appears so another document can be selected for upload.
   The file must be a PDF.
-To remove the document, click the :guilabel:`🗑️ (trash can)` icon.
+To remove the document, click the :icon:`fa-trash-o` :guilabel:`(trash can)` icon.

 Once the edits are complete, click the :guilabel:`Save` button.
 All the information for the selected contract template populates the fields in the :guilabel:`Salary Information` tab.
 Any additional